silasfelinus/kind_robots/content/containers.md

 ---
-title: 'Container Manager'
+title: 'Container Designer'
 subtitle: 'Do you like boxes?'
-description: Manager for boxes and containers
+description: Designer for boxes and containers
 layout: default
-image: backtree.webp
+image: cafepurr/cafepurr-443.webp
 gallery: wondershed
-tooltip: Hi superk8!
+tooltip: This was created to test container colors.
+It interacts with the pinia store, but I don't yet have a layout that responds to the customization choices.
 tags: ['home']
 admin: true
 icon: game-icons:archive-register
 underConstruction: true
+category: admin
 ---

 :container-manager